AkankshaK-AI/S5/README.md

 Parameters: 194,884
 Best Training Accuracy: 98.88
 Best Test Accuracy: 98.72

+Analysis:
-Analysis: Model is still large with lesser than target accuracy. train and test accuracy is pretty close in the 10th epoch (tr=98.95, test=98.97)
+Model is still large with lesser than target accuracy.
+Very slight overfitting.
+Train and Test accuracy is pretty close in the 10th epoch (tr=98.88, test=98.72)